So it isn’t like you cant use the gym because you aren’t using weights. Sometimes you might want to use some weights!

 Calisthenics is simply bodyweight training.
 You use your body as leverage to develop strength instead of a barbell or cable machine.

-You will see guys all over the internet doing insane moves like the back lever or planche.
+You will see guys all over the internet doing insane moves like the front lever or planche.
 But to get there you need to develop your body progressively, starting with much easier exercises and moving up the scale as you get stronger.

 Why Do Calisthenics?